nimbux911/terraform-aws-gitlab/README.md

 # AWS Gitlab Terraform Module

-Terraform module which runs gitlan on a single EC2 instance on AWS.
+Terraform module which runs Gitlab on a single EC2 instance on AWS.

 ## Current version